adamwozhere/cohort-11-notes/apis-objects.md

 - Object literals look similar to JSON objects except they are not!
 - JS objects follow `{ key: 'value' }` syntax
-- JSON data follows `{ "key": "value" }` syntax (keys are also in quotes)
+- JSON data follows `{ "key": "value" }` syntax - (keys are also in quotes)
-- Values can contain other objects, or arrays of objects of values
+- Values can contain other objects, or arrays of objects of values etc.
-- In JSON you always place your data inside a set of curly brackets, you can then have a comma separated list of objects

 ```
 data.json

-{
+[
   {
     "key": "value"
   },